August 1, 2019

 June 18, 2019

-Totalling many billions of dollars, the volume of ECAs financing far outpaces that of development banks and yet avoids the same public scrutiny.
-A great portion of their financing goes into large industrial infrastructure projects that are often known
+With many billions of dollars at their disposal, export credit agency finance far outpaces that of development banks and yet avoids the same public scrutiny.
+Most money flows into large infrastructure projects in politically-volatile countries that oft

 July 9, 2018